I love Columbo.

 You can approach sales copy the same way.

-However in this case, just like a Colombo episode, you work within these constraints to make your copy unique.
+However in this case, just like a Colombo episode, you can work within these constraints to make your copy unique.

 Forget ‘outside of the box’ thinking.
 Stay inside the damn box.
 After all, out of limitations and constraints comes creativity.